Posted on Dec. 1th, 2019, | By Hazel, WayKen Project Manager

-Production anomaly cases at prototype shops possibly appear on material purchasing, CNC prototyping, production delay, quality control, etc… Any production anomaly in the work flow will have knock-on effect further, and finally affect customer satisfaction.
+Production anomaly cases at prototype shops possibly appear on material purchasing, CNC prototyping, production delay, quality control, etc… Any production anomaly in the work flow will have a knock-on effect further and finally affect customer satisfaction.
 Therefore, it is necessary to have spot-to-spot management to respond to production anomalies quickly and timely so as to prevent their recurrence.

 Five Steps to Manage Production Anomaly in Prototype Shops

-Generally, prototype shops manage production anomaly on the production flow in five steps to minimize its occurrence rates, from Preparation, Finding, Actions, Causes Tracing and Follow-up, to Topic Meeting for Precaution.
+Generally, prototype shops manage production anomalies on the production flow in five steps to minimize its occurrence rates, from Preparation, Finding, Actions, Causes Tracing and Follow-up, to Topic Meeting for Precaution.

 Step 1 - Preparation

-- Define the production anomaly at every process, such as in raw material purchasing, CNC programing, CNC machining, hand finishing, etch…
+- Define the production anomaly at every process, such as in raw material purchasing, CNC programming, CNC machining, hand finishing, etch…

 - Formulate regulations and procedure documents on issues of production anomaly, such as <Corrective and Preventive Action Report> an 8D Report.

 Step 2 - Anomaly Finding

 - (Find people) Stop-loss in time, and notify the anomaly situation (process, degree, quantities…) to related personals and higher-ups;

-- (Decision makers) Confirm the anomaly at spot and direct emergency response on site.
+- (Decision makers) Confirm the anomaly at the spot and direct emergency response on site.

 Step 3 - Actions